ARTHARKING55/GGMDDC/README.md

-# GGMDDC

-# Welcome to the GGMDDC wiki!
+# Welcome to the GGMDDC!

 ## Preparing for the Interspeech 2024